myparcelnl/sdk/README.md

             ]
         )
 ```
-- If you want to pick up all open consignments, you would probably want to adjust size (because the default value is 30).
-- For `q` and `reference identifier` you can use `*` to search smarter.
+For `q` and `reference identifier` you can use `*` to search smarter.
-- If the 2nd parameter is an object, then public properties will be used.
+> If the 2nd parameter is an object, then public properties will be used.
 If you query in many ways, creating a separate class can provide a clean solution.

 More information: https://myparcelnl.github.io/api/#6_E.